frankkwabenaaboagye/accelerator-IL/wk-2/week2/README.md

 ## Handling User Input with a Form
 - In this extended section, we added a form to the `welcome.jsp` page, allowing users to input their name.
 We then handled the form submission using a `POST` request and displayed a personalized greeting on a new page (`greeting.jsp`) using the user's name.
 - [Solution - ./src/main/java/frank/SpringMVC/WelcomeWithJSP/README.md](./src/main/java/frank/SpringMVC/WelcomeWithJSP/README.md)

+## Building a Spring MVC Web Application with Database Integration